 Call TSR Injury Law to Discuss Your Claim

 Meeting with one of our attorneys after an injury can be an important step to take as you consider your legal options.
-Our firm has obtained more than $150 million in compensation on behalf of Minnesota personal injury victims.
+Our firm has obtained $300 million in compensation on behalf of Minnesota personal injury victims.

 The initial legal consultation is free and comes with no obligation to take legal action.
 That means there is no risk to you in meeting with us to find out how we may be able to help you.
 Read our testimonials page to see what our clients have to say about the services we provided them.